couchbaselabs/docs-ng/content/couchbase-devguide-2.0/developing-a-client-library.markdown

 asynchronous method, you need to provide an 'observe-set' as part of your SDK.
 An observe-set is a table that stores all the ongoing observe requests sent from the SDK.
-When Couchbase Server fulfills an observe request by providing all required status updates for a key,, your SDK should remove an observe request from the observe-set.
+When Couchbase Server fulfills an observe request by providing all required status updates for a key, your SDK should remove an observe request from the observe-set.
 In the SDK you should naturally also provide a function that retrieves any asynchronous observe results that are received from Couchbase Server and stored in SDK runtime memory.